Vidumini1998/Vidumini1998/README.md

    <!-- About me -->

 I'm Vidumini Bandara from Sri Lanka, and I'm an enthusiastic, hardworking, flexible and creative undergraduate of Faculty of Information Technology , University of Moratuwa.
-I really enjoy learning langauges and frameworks such as C#, Java, .NET, .NET Core, HTML, JavaScript, CSS, Bootstrap.
+I really enjoy learning langauges and frameworks such as C#, Java, .NET, VB.NET, HTML, JavaScript, CSS, Bootstrap.
 I enjoy web development in general.
 Also I'm a blog writter at Medium .
 <br>

 You can reach me at,